 The need to create relevant, engaging videos for your business has never been greater.
 There is an art to telling a story about your business, especially when executives, employees, and your best customers can help articulate a vision for what you do and how it impacts others.
 When you enhance your brand’s story, you share your unique values and place within a market that helps connect your brand to customers, prospects, and influencers.

 For 100 years, Babcox Media has been telling the stories of the great corporations that have changed the world of transportation through innovation, creativity, and determination.
 While once found exclusively in the pages of our magazines and more recently through our websites and e-newsletters, trailblazing corporations are turning to Babcox Media to craft authentic videos that separate their brand from the competition.

 Babcox Innovation Group (BIG) is now filming corporate profiles, biographies and custom sales & product messages using its team of industry editorial experts along with videographers, podcasters, art directors – all to help tell your story that will help reinforce your brand’s heritage, standards, and mission.
 Check out the Babcox corporate video:

 And take a look at our Garage Studio capabilities:

-Whether filmed here in Akron, or on location in your office or plant, Babcox is ready to help define your message, tap into emotions and tell your story.
-Contact me today to discuss how we can help bring your corporate story to life.
+Whether filmed here in Akron, or on location in your office or plant, Babcox is ready to help define your message, tap into emotions, and tell your story.
+Contact me today to discuss how we can help bring your brand identity to life.